jamarphi/pen_engine/README.md

 For some of the components above such as the ScrollBar component, when nullptr is passed to it for your click callback function, it handles the event by default.

+This is for doing animations where the height at certain parts of the animation may need to change and model a math function.
+To add this display function do:

+    item->UpdateDisplayFunction(float (*displayFunction)(int, int, float));

 The sames goes for the Slider component as far as the click callback function, sliders do not need a parent item.
 The pen::ui::Item class can also be used for GUIs.
 For the slider it has to be double-clicked to use.